New Clients Email

 Personal Injury Claims for Children

-When a child is injured in a North Carolina car accident, two claims are created: a parent’s claim for medical expenses until age 18; and, a child’s claim for any expenses beyond the age of 18 along with their general damages (such as pain and suffering, permanent injury and permanent scarring).
+When a child is injured in a North Carolina car accident, two claims are created: a parent’s claim for medical expenses until age 18 and a child’s claim for any expenses beyond the age of 18 along with their general damages (such as pain and suffering, permanent injury and permanent scarring).

 Car Accident Claims

-If your child has been hit by a car while crossing the street or was involved in an accident while a passenger in a car, you or your attorney should file a third party claim with the at-fault driver’s auto insurance provider.
+If your child has been hit by a car while crossing the street or was involved in an accident while a passenger in a vehicle, you or your attorney should file a third-party claim with the at-fault driver’s auto insurance provider.
 If that insurance is insufficient to cover all damages, your child may be able to present a first-party Underinsured Motorist (UM) claim against your auto insurance policy.
 Similarly, if the accident involves an uninsured or hit-and-run driver, your attorney can file a first-party claim on their behalf against your UM coverage.

 Representation for Children Injured in Car Accidents